altcoda/glitter-graphics-scraper/readme.md

 # Glitter-Graphics Scraper

 - Download as many pictures as you like from glitter-graphics by selecting a category.
+- They are downloaded in full size with their original file extension.
 - You can also change the starting page as easily.
 - I made this scraper for fun and to learn.
 If there are any issues you can report them.